boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 The compute panel is split into five subtools: SIRIUS molecular formula annotation (1), ZODIAC (2), CSI:FingerID fingerprint prediction with CANOPUS (3), CSI:FingerID structure database search (4) and MSNovelist (5).
 Starting from SIRIUS 6, CANOPUS (3) is automatically performed whenever a fingerprint is predicted and does not need to be enabled separately anymore.
 Subtools can be selected individually or combined, please note that the selection together with potentially existing results needs to constitute a valid SIRIUS workflow.
 As an example, one cannot perform structure database search without predicting fingerprints first.
-Please see <TODO: Make and link prerequisite for sirius workflows> for a more detailed explanation on SIRIUS workflows.
+Please see [Sub tools and workflows]({{ "/advanced-background-information/#sirius-workflows" | relative_url }}) for a more detailed explanation on SIRIUS workflows.
 (6) If the "Recompute already computed tasks" checkbox is ticked, all previously existing results for selected features in the current project space will be invalidated and overwritten as necessary for executing the currently selected workflow.
 Additional parameters for specific subtools can be brought up via the appropriate button (7).